Home

 June 05, 2019

-The Coleman’s coral root is a desert orchid endemic to southern Arizona & southwestern New Mexico — only a few hundred flowers are known to exist.
-This one was filmed in the area of the proposed Rosemont copper mine in the Santa Rita Mountains.
-Learn more: https://www.biologicaldiversity.org/species/plants/Colemans_coralroot/index.html
+Coleman's coral root is a rare desert orchid, endemic to southern Arizona and southwestern New Mexico.
+Only a few hundred of these unique flowers are known to exist.